-Statistics reveal 3,500 sleep-related deaths occur each year among infants under 12 months.
-Alabama has the highest rate of sleep-related deaths across the nation — approximately one hundred or more babies die each year due to unsafe sleep environments.
+Statistics reveal that 3,400 sleep-related deaths occur each year among infants under 12 months.
+Alabama has one of the highest rates of sleep-related deaths across the nation — more than one hundred babies die each year due to unsafe sleep environments.

 ABCs for Safe Sleep Practices

 Dr. Schmit suggests using the “ABCs” of safe sleep to remember these practices.
 This stands for Alone, Back and Crib.

 Alone: Babies should be in their own sleep environment every single time.
 This means using an approved consumer product safety-rated device, like a crib, Pack ‘n Play or bassinet.

 Back: Babies should sleep on their backs every single time.